 TEXAS DETERMINATION OF HEIRSHIP

-HIRE A KNOWLEDGEABLE PROBATE AND ESTATE PLANNING LAWYER IN LEAGUE CITY, TX
+HIRE A KNOWLEDGEABLE PROBATE AND ESTATE PLANNING LAWYER IN CLEAR LAKE, TX

 A proceeding to declare the heirs of a decedent may be commenced by: